balena-io-experimental/starter-interface/docs/Customising the Environment/Customising Page Content.md

 Component pages can be built using [Quasar](https://quasar.dev) components which has extensive documentation.

-## Static vs dynamic rendering and runtime
+## Static vs dynamic rendering at runtime

 Content displayed is configured through the `config.yml` file (or `config_default.yml` when `config.yml` is absent).
 When `config.yml` is present, the UI is fixed to its specified state at build time, and adding in a `config.yml` file to the environment later will not impact the interface.
 When building from `config_default.yml` the interface can be configured at a later date by adding a `config.yml` file.